hristo8stanev/LambdaEcommerceProject/README.md

     - (Priority: High - 2)
 - **Test Case 9:** Login with empty fields.
    - (Priority: High - 2)
+- **Test Case 7:** Verify that a user cannot log in with an invalid username and a valid password.
+    - (Priority: Highest - 1)
+- **Test Case 8:** Verify that a user cannot log in with an invalid username and an invalid password.
+    - (Priority: Highest - 1)

 ### Forgotten Password: